rohubs/WT-Drawing-API/README.md

 ### 2. `WA_Drawing.Chams` ✨

-Creates a chams (colored highlight) effect on a part
+Creates a chams (colored highlight) effect on a part.

 #### Syntax